Kagetora (wrestler): Dragon Gate (2008–present)

-On December 19, 2008, KAGETORA debuted in Dragon Gate after it was announced that El Dorado would be closing, intruding after the opening match.
-He openly declared war on Dragon Gate, attacking m.c.
-KZ and criticizing fellow former El Dorado wrestler Naoki Tanisaki for abandoning the company months prior.
+On December 19, 2008, KAGETORA debuted in Dragon Gate, after it was announced that El Dorado would be closing, intruding after the opening match.
+He openly declared war on Dragon Gate, attacking m.c.KZ and criticizing fellow former El Dorado wrestler Naoki Tanisaki for abandoning the company months prior.
 He stated that he himself had abandoned Dragon Gate in 2004, but was now back to wreak havoc.

 However, Toryumon veteran K-ness reminded him that it was Dragon Gate who had abandoned KAGETORA and the rest of Toryumon X, not the other way around.
-K-ness did state that he was happy for Toryumon X wrestlers such as El Blazer and Shinjitsu Nohashi for returning, but not KAGETORA, and he dismissed him and referred to him by his dojo boy name, "Hashimoto-kun".
-This led to the announcement of KAGETORA first two Dragon Gate matches, against m.c.KZ and then K-ness.
+K-ness stated that he was happy that some Toryumon X wrestlers, such as El Blazer and Shinjitsu Nohashi, were returning, but not KAGETORA, dismissing him and referring to him by his dojo boy name, "Hashimoto-kun".
+This led to the announcement of KAGETORA's first two Dragon Gate matches, against m.c.KZ and then K-ness.
 He then joined up with the Real Hazard stable.

-He fought in the one-night Battle of Tokyo Tournament on January 25, 2009, where he beat K-ness in the opening round, and then would go on to win the tournament, beating Akira Tozawa in the finals.
-The victory earned him an Open the Brave Gate title shot against Masato Yoshino a few weeks later, but he failed to win it.
+He fought in the one-night Battle of Tokyo Tournament on January 25, 2009, where he beat K-ness in the opening round and then went on to win the tournament, beating Akira Tozawa in the finals.
+The victory earned him an Open the Brave Gate title shot against Masato Yoshino a few weeks later, but he failed to win.
 Kenichiro Arai started verbally abusing him for the loss, which continued right up until March 1.
-On that day, he had had enough: When YAMATO & Cyber Kong were defending their Open the Twin Gate Championship against Susumu Yokosuka & Gamma, he interfered and cost his stablemates the titles.
+On that day, he had had enough: while YAMATO & Cyber Kong were defending their Open the Twin Gate Championship against Susumu Yokosuka & Gamma, he interfered and cost his stablemates the titles.
 He then left Real Hazard and joined Yokosuka, Gamma, and the returning CIMA in their WARRIORS-5 stable.

 On April 15, he captured his first title in Dragon Gate, winning the Open the Triangle Gate titles with CIMA & Gamma.
-In August, he made another attempt on the Brave Gate by participating in a tournament for the vacant title, and though he made it to the finals, he lost to Naoki Tanizaki.
+In August, he made another attempt at the Brave Gate by participating in a tournament for the vacant title and made it to the finals, although he lost to Naoki Tanizaki.

-When Susumu Yokosuka left WARRIORS-5 for Real Hazard on December 3, he began to distance himself from the remainder of the unit over the next few weeks, and then went missing.
+When Susumu Yokosuka left WARRIORS-5 for Real Hazard on December 3, KAGETORA began to distance himself from the remainder of the unit over the next few weeks, and then went missing.
 When he went missing, a new Dr. Muscle appeared in Real Hazard.
-When Dragon Kid left KAMIKAZE for WARRIORS-5 on January 11, 2010, he broke his silence the next day, posting a blog where he questioned why Kid was allowed into the stable, and he hinted at crashing the January 15th show, since he had no match scheduled for that day.
+When Dragon Kid left KAMIKAZE for WARRIORS-5 on January 11, 2010, he broke his silence the next day, posting a blog where he questioned why Kid was allowed into the stable, and hinted at crashing the January 15th show, since he had no match scheduled for that day.
 He didn't show up, but the day after, he revealed himself to be the one under the Dr. Muscle mask, and re-joined Real Hazard.